learn-co-curriculum/python-p3-sqlalchemy-many-to-many/README.md

         return f'User(id={self.id}, ' + \
             f'name={self.name})'
 ```

+Note that for our models' timestamps, we are using some new arguments and
+values:

+- `server_default` tells the database schema to set a value from the database
+  itself.
+Since the database is kept in one central location, assigning it the
+  work of creating default values means that we don't have to worry about the
+  quality of our developers' or users' computers.
+- `onupdate` means exactly what it says: when the record is updated, the
+  column value is set.
+- We saw `func` briefly in the previous module; it allows us to use SQL
+  operations instead of their Python counterparts.
+This benefits us for the same
+  reasons as `server_default`. `func.now()` is equivalent to the current time.

 We'll also need to modify the `reviews` table and add a foreign key to refer to
 our `users` table.
 Remember, each review now **belongs to** a specific user.
 Any